kavingwa/Fine-Tuning-BERT-for-Text-Classification-COVID-Rumor-Prediction-/README.md

 1. Data Preprocessing:
 Cleaning and preparing the text data for fine-tuning.

-2.Tokenization: Using the BERT tokenizer to tokenize and encode the text data.
+2. Tokenization: Using the BERT tokenizer to tokenize and encode the text data.

 3. Model Definition: Loading a pre-trained BERT model and customizing it for the classification task.